websanco/liferay-learn/docs/dxp/latest/en/site-building/site-settings/configuring-open-graph.md

 > Available: Liferay DXP/Portal 7.3+

-[Open Graph](https://ogp.me/) is a protocol used to create rich previews of Site content when shared on applications supporting it, such as Facebook, Twitter, and Slack.
-It does this using `<meta>` tags embedded in Site Pages.
-Liferay uses the RDFa syntax for Open Graph structured data.
+[Open Graph](https://ogp.me/) is an Internet protocol that standardizes previews of Site content when shared in application contexts that support it, such as Facebook, Slack, and Twitter.
+It does this by embedding structured data in page headers as `<meta>` tags, similar to [RDFa](https://en.wikipedia.org/wiki/RDFa).

-By default, Open Graph `<meta>` tags are embedded in all public Liferay Pages, but you can disable this behavior if desired.
-You can also set default `og:image` properties used for Pages unless overridden.
+By default, Open Graph `<meta>` tags are embedded in all public Liferay Pages, but you can disable this behavior at the Site level if desired.
+In Site settings, you can also set default `og:image` properties.
+These values are used for all Pages, unless they're overridden at the [Page](../creating-pages/page-settings/configuring-individual-pages.md#open-graph) or [Display Page](../displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md) level.

 ```{note}
 Open Graph `<meta>` tags are only included in public page headers to unauthenticated users.
 They are not included in private pages, or in public pages when the user is logged in.